dhan30/gwu_trivia_game/README.md

-Objective:
-Create a self-knowledge test.

-Prerequisites:
+# Trivia_test

+An application built to allow users to test their knowledge on variety of topics such as movies, history, science, math, and much more to come.

+### Description

+Single Page Dynamic Webpage Trivia Game.

+### Future Goal

+Create a Dynamic Web App to enable users to post scores and rankings

+## Getting Started

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project on a live system.

+### Prerequisities

 Internet Connection
-Preferred browser(Google Chrome)

-Run:
-click on this link ""

-Tools:
-HTML
-CSS
-BootStrap
-JavaScript

-Authors:
-David H Han

-More detailed information:
-An application where you can test your knowledge on several topics, such as movies, history, science, math, and much more.
+`

+## Example Use

+(Image here of app page)

+## Deployment

+Heroku

+## Built With

+*HTML
+*CSS
+*BootStrap
+*JavaScript

+## Authors

+* **David Han** - *Initial work* - [David Han](https://github.com/dhan30)